Tax Credit FAQ

 The Historic Tax Credit Application is online.
 CHAP will not accept paper applications.

 CHAP will review complete applications only.
-Applications that are incomplete, contain insufficient documentation, propose work that does not meet the CHAP Guidelines, or provide conflicting information will be delayed in the review and approvalprocess.
+Applications that are incomplete, contain insufficient documentation, propose work that does not meet the CHAP Guidelines, or provide conflicting information will be delayed in the review and approval process.
 CHAP staff may request additional documentation as needed.
 All applications should include the following:

-• Photographs: Applicants must provide thorough photo documentation of the property, including photos of the all exterior elevations, the roof (if accessible), each interior room, and significant architectural details, including cornices, porches, storefronts, windows, trim, doors, staircases, railings and newel posts, fireplaces and mantels, transoms, and other unique features within the property.
+• Photographs: Applicants must provide thorough photo documentation of the property, including photos of all exterior elevations, the roof (if accessible), each interior room, and significant architectural details, including cornices, porches, storefronts, windows, trim, doors, staircases, railings and newel posts, fireplaces and mantels, transoms, and other unique features within the property.
 Photographs must be in color and must be taken in high resolution.

 • Plans: If a building elevation or interior layout will be altered in any way, applicants must provide “existing” and “proposed” drawings for review.

 • Scope of work: Each application must contain a detailed scope of work that thoroughly describes interior and exterior plans, proposed materials, treatments, and alterations.
 The scope of work should provide a comprehensive overview of the proposed project.
-The sample scope of work given is the recommended format but not is mandatory.
+The sample scope of work given is the recommended format but is not mandatory.
 SAMPLE

 • Proof of Ownership: This can be in the form of a HUD1, deed, signed purchase agreement, or tax bill.
 If you are buying a property we recommend applying as soon as possible once you are under contract.